scandale-project/RSTORE/docs/formats.rst

 - `h:ipv4` / `h:ipv6`
 - timestamp `epoch`
-- value -> json raw result
+- value -> JSON raw result

 domain name/hostname set `s:`-> `h:`
 ````````````````````````````````````

-If there is a domain name or hostname set -> ipv4 or ipv6.
+If there is a domain name or hostname set -> IPv4 or IPv6.

 - `s:domain` and `s:hostname`
-- value ipv4 or ipv6
+- value IPv4 or IPv6